boldr/boldr-tools/packages/boldr-dx/README.md

 2. `yarn add --dev boldr-dx`

 Create the **SMALL** configuration files.
 You won't have to configure too much.
 Promise.
-Here are the configs the Boldr base project uses [boldr.config.js](https://github.com/boldr/getBoldr/blob/master/packages/boldr-base-project/.boldr/boldr.config.js) and [dllConfig.js](https://github.com/boldr/getBoldr/blob/master/packages/boldr-base-project/.boldr/dllConfig.js)
+Here are the configs the Boldr base project uses [boldr.config.js](https://github.com/boldr/boldr-tools/blob/master/packages/boldr-base-project/.boldr/boldr.config.js).

+Add vendor libraries to the vendorFiles section of the config.
+These are included in the dev process as DLLs and are bundled separately in production.
+Only include client side dependencies, not node only, like Express.

-3. `mkdir .boldr && touch boldr.config.js dll.config.js`
+3. `mkdir .boldr && touch boldr.config.js`

 Start the development process.
 4. `yarn run dev`